1c7/Youtube-Auto-Subtitle-Download/readme.md

 ### Wow!
 This is pretty helpful, Can I buy you a coffee?
 Sure!
 Thank you!
 https://www.paypal.me/1c7

-### Support
-it work on "classic" Youtube, not the "new material design" Youtube, PR is welcome.

 ### Contributor (Thanks all of them!)
 [@cnbeining](https://github.com/cnbeining)